bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DerailmentWheelDiameter_1gibFX8tbFXx1zQE4aQgil/Documentation.md

-Wheel diameter requirements for different type of derailers.
+Indicates the wheel diameter requirement for the derailer.